 Ultimately, what format you use to scan each image file will depend on your preferences.
 If you’re after shareability, you might prefer to use a JPEG or PNG format.
-On the other hand, the TIFF format can work to your advantage if you want to use an image editor for printing.
+On the other hand, the TIFF format can work to your advantage if you want to use an image editor such as Adobe Photoshop for printing.

 What Is DPI & Why Does It Matter When Scanning Photos?

 The DPI or dots-per-inch on your digital files refers to how many pixels there are in a single image.
-The higher the DPI on your file type, the more you can enlarge your image size without losing quality.
-However, images with higher DPIs also take up more space on your device.
+The higher the DPI on your file type, the more you can enlarge your file size without losing quality.
+However, images with higher DPIs contain more image data also take up more space on your device.

 The pixel dimensions you select will depend on exactly what you want to do with your digital images.
 For instance, the sweet spot for archiving images is 300 DPI, while a DPI of 200 will suffice for image-sharing online.

 300 DPI is also ideal for electronic display.
 You’ll want to increase the dots-per-inch on your images if you intend to enlarge file size or print them.

 The best way to determine the dots-per-inch on your pictures is to work backward.
 First, crop the original photo to fit the aspect ratio you want, then compute the resolution you need.

 Use The Right Equipment

 To scan your images at home, you’ll need a flatbed scanner along with the appropriate software.
 A clean microfiber cloth will also come in handy for cleaning the scanner surface before you scan your images.
 If you don’t have a flatbed scanner, you can download a free application on your mobile phone or even use digital cameras.